Dustin Hoffman: 1967–1969: The Graduate and breakthrough

 Hoffman was paid $20,000 for his role in The Graduate, but netted just $4,000 after taxes and living expenses.
 After spending that money, Hoffman filed for New York State unemployment benefits, receiving $55 per week while living in a two-room apartment in the West Village of Manhattan.
 He was then offered the lead in Midnight Cowboy (1969), which he accepted partly to prove many critics were wrong about his acting range and the variety of characters he could portray.
 Peter Biskind wrote, "it was the very contrast between his preppy character in The Graduate, and Ratso Rizzo" that appealed to Hoffman.
 'I had become troubled,' recalls Hoffman, 'by the reviews that I read of The Graduate, that I was not a character actor, which I like to think of myself as.
 It hurt me.
 Some of the stuff in the press was brutal.'"
 Critics assumed that director Mike Nichols got lucky by finding a typical actor with average acting ability to play the part of Benjamin Braddock.

 John Schlesinger, who would direct Midnight Cowboy and was seeking lead actors, held that same impression.
 Hoffman's performance as a button-down college graduate and track star was so convincing to Schlesinger, "he seemed unable to comprehend the fact that he was acting", notes Biskind.
 To help the director, whom he had never met, overcome that false impression, Hoffman met him in Times Square dressed as a homeless person, wearing a dirty raincoat, his hair slicked back and with an unshaven face.
 Schlesinger was sold, admitting, "I've only seen you in the context of The Graduate, but you'll do quite well."
 Midnight Cowboy premiered in theaters across the United States in May 1969.
 For his acting, Hoffman received his second Oscar nomination and the film won Best Picture.
 In 1994 the film was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the United States National Film Registry.
 Biskind considers Hoffman's acting a major accomplishment:

 Also in 1969, Hoffman co-starred with Mia Farrow in the Peter Yates's romantic drama film John and Mary.
 He received a 1970 British Academy Film Award for Best Actor for his performance in the film, although the film received mixed reviews.
-He was also nominated for a Golden Globe Award for Best Actor in a Musical or Comedy Motion Picture The film was made soon after the success of Farrow's performance in Roman Polanski's Rosemary's Baby (1968), and Hoffman's performance in The Graduate which prompted them being hailed on the cover of the February 27, 1969, Time magazine as stars of their generation.
+He was also nominated for a Golden Globe Award for Best Actor in a Musical or Comedy Motion Picture The film was made soon after the success of Farrow's performance in Roman Polanski's Rosemary's Baby (1968), and Hoffman's performance in The Graduate, which prompted their being hailed on the cover of the February 27, 1969, Time magazine as stars of their generation.